terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Running Terraform locally

-If you deploy using Cloud Build, the bucket information is replaced in the state backends as a part of the build process when the build is executed by Cloud Build.
+If you deploy using Cloud Build, the bucket information is replaced in the state backends as part of the build process when the build is executed by Cloud Build.
 If you want to execute Terraform locally, you need to add your Cloud Storage bucket to the `backend.tf` files.
 Each step has instructions for this change.